I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthioctl/ns-bthioctl-_bth_sdp_service_attribute_search_request.md

 An array of UUIDs that represent the services for which to query.
 Each entry can be a 2-byte,
      4-byte, or 16-byte type, and there can be a maximum of 12 entries.
 The array can be terminated before all 12 entries are used if a UUID entry contains all zeros.

+`range`

+A variable-length array of
+     <a href="http://go.microsoft.com/fwlink/p/?linkid=50714">SdpAttributeRange</a> structures that
+     contains the range of SDP attributes for which to search.

 ## Remarks
 The Bluetooth driver stack determines the number of array items in the